 - Multiple foliar sprays of Solubor® applied alone or with insecticides will ensure an adequate supply of boron during the critical stages of flowering and berry development.

-Grapes have difficulty transporting enough B to new flower buds, so spray applications of Solubor® at flowering will ensure an adequate supply during this critical reproductive stage.
-Cell wall strength, cell division, fruit and seed development and sugar transport are some of the plant functions related to B.
+Boron is phloem immobile in grapes making it difficult to retranslocate boron to new flower buds, so spray applications of Solubor at flowering will ensure an adequate supply during this critical reproductive stage.
+Cell wall strength, cell division, fruit and seed development are some of the plant functions related to boron.

-Available B in the soil is mainly associated with organic matter content, which must be mineralized to release B for plant uptake.
-While B requirements for optimum plant nutrition are low compared with those of the primary nutrients, the need for B is especially significant in fruit development.
+Available boron in the soil is mainly associated with organic matter content, which must be mineralized to release boron for plant uptake.
+While boron requirements for optimum plant nutrition are low compared with those of the primary nutrients, the need for boron is especially significant in fruit development.

-Because B is vital to flower formation, fruit set and development, a decrease in B supply during these critical stages can result in decreased yields.
-The first B-deficiency symptoms appear before bloom on the shoot tips and on stalks of inflorescence, with dark, knotty bulges forming and becoming necrotic, as well as shortened internodes.
+Because boron is vital to flower formation, fruit set and development, a decrease in boron supply during these critical stages can result in decreased yields.
+The first boron deficiency symptoms appear before bloom on the shoot tips and on stalks of inflorescence, with dark, knotty bulges forming and becoming necrotic, as well as shortened internodes.
 Flower clusters may die.

 Younger internodes may swell and darken during rapid shoot growth.
-Older internodes develop swellings with deep folds and pits, which are the most characteristic B-deficiency symptoms.
+Older internodes develop swellings with deep folds and pits, which are the most characteristic boron deficiency symptoms.
 Leaves may have short, thick petioles with necrotic spots.